StjerneIdioten/I3D-Blender-Addon/README.md

 ## Description

-A community made project for updating the Giants Engine I3D exporter addon for blender 2.8
+A project for updating the Giants Engine I3D exporter addon for blender 2.8

 ## Introduction